-The 2016 property assessment notices will be mailed to property owners from the County on Monday August 29th.
-Any parcels that had a change made to them (other than One caused by the application of the township factor) will be published in the Northwest Herald on Wednesday August 31st.
+The 2017 property assessment notices will be mailed to property owners from the County on September 5, 2017.
+Any parcels that had a change made to them (other than one caused by the application of the township factor) will be published in the Northwest Herald on September 6, 2017.

-The 2016 McHenry Township Equalization Factor will be 1.0740.
-This is the first time since 2008 that we have received a positive factor.
-The equalization factor is determined by the Illinois Department of Revenue based on a three year Sales Ratio Study which analyzes the arms length sales that have occurred in 2013, 2014 and 2015 and compares them with the previous year’s assessment.
+The 2017 McHenry Township Equalization Factor will be 1.0700.
+This is only the second time since 2008 that we have received a positive factor.
+The equalization factor is determined by the Illinois Department of Revenue based on a three year Sales Ratio Study which analyzes the arm’s length sales that have occurred in 2014, 2015 and 2016 and compares them with the previous year’s assessment.

-If you believe that the 2016 fair cash value (market value) of your property is too high compared to sales of similar properties, you may appeal the assessment.
-Additionally, if you feel your property is not assessed in the same manner as similar properties in your neighborhood, you can appeal the assessment.
+If you believe that the 2017 fair cash value (market value) of your property is too high compared to sales of similar properties, you may appeal the assessment.
+Additionally, if you feel your property is not assessed in the same manner as similar properties in your neighborhood, you can appeal the assessment based on equity.

 We are here to assist you.
 We want to make sure you get the answers you are looking for and a proper explanation of your assessment questions.